OCDSpec/OCDSpec2/README.md

+# SpecKit

+A testing library for Mac or iOS projects

 ## Install Xcode Templates

 * Run `install_templates.sh` from inside this project's root directory
 * Note: this only needs to be done once

-## Use SpecKit in an Xcode Project
+## Use SpecKit in an iOS project

 * In the root dir of your project, run:
     * `git submodule add https://github.com/sdegutis/SpecKit.git SpecKit`